-If your current kitchen isn’t big enough to include all the elements you would like in the new design, then consider extending to gain more space.
+If your current kitchen isn’t big enough to include all the elements you would like in the new design, then consider extending sympathetically to gain more space.
 We have lots of inspiration in our ultimate guide to kitchen extensions feature.

 One of the most popular extension projects is to add a kitchen/dining/living area which opens out to the garden through wall-to-wall doors.
-Assuming they meet certain criteria (check Planning Portal) such projects often do not require planning permission.
+Assuming they meet certain criteria (check the Planning Portal), such projects often do not require planning permission.